pranavraj575/coevolution/README.md

 # Transformer Guided Coevolution

-Tested on Ubuntu 20.04, using Python 3.10 in a Miniconda environment.
+Run on Ubuntu 20.04, using Python 3.10 in a Miniconda environment.
 Tested both on a Linux machine, and on Windows WSL (with Ubuntu version 20.04).

 ## Installation